NoHolt/ML-Hackathon-2025/README.md

 Image files must be in either .tif or .jpg format.
 All desired model files must be in the correct TrainedModels directory.
 The output is saved in the Output folder.
+To note: Interstitial detection for CdTe Samples does not work very well, as a side effect of the preprocessing.
+A different model has been trained for interstitial classification in this ensamble.

 Authors: